Cultural views on the midriff and navel: South Indian

-South Indian actresses such as Silk Smitha, Mumaith Khan, Simran, Kiran Rathod, Namitha, Trisha Krishnan, Meena, Rambha, Roja, Sadha, Anushka Shetty, Shriya Saran, Tabu, Ileana D'Cruz, Kajal Aggarwal, Mumtaj, Taapsee Pannu, Shruti Hassan, Tamannaah, Samantha Ruth Prabhu, Nayanthara, Shwetha Menon, Mamta Mohandas etc., are known for their navel exposure.
-Actresses such as Ileana D'Cruz, Tamannaah, Shriya Saran, Pooja Hegde etc., are known for exposing their slimmed-down midriffs in song sequences.
+South Indian actresses such as Trisha Krishnan, Shriya Saran, Ileana D'Cruz, Kajal Aggarwal, Taapsee Pannu, Shruti Hassan, Samantha Ruth Prabhu, Rashmika Mandanna, Priyanka Arul Mohan, Pooja Hegde, Mirnalini Ravi etc., are known for their navel exposure.
+Actresses such as Ileana D'Cruz, Tamannaah, Shriya Saran, Pooja Hegde etc., are known for exposing their slimmed-down midriffs in song sequences, while actresses such as Rashmika Mandanna and Priyanka Arul Mohan are known for exposing their below waist regions in movie sequences and songs.

 Tamil cinema

 During the 1990s, scenes focusing on the female protagonist's navel were common in Tamil cinema.
 Actress Sukanya became famous for a scene in the 1992 film Chinna Gounder, where the male protagonist spins a top on the female protagonist's navel.
 The 1993 film Gentleman featured a scene in the song sequence where female protagonist's navel is poked with a sword.
 In 1996, actress Nagma became known for acting in a food play scene in the Tamil film Love Birds, which involves the male protagonist breaking an egg and cooking it on her navel, which was similar to a scene from Hot Shots!
 (1991) involving Valeria Golino.
 In the early 2000s Simran Bagga was known for her navel exposure in films.
 Her pierced navel also drew many youths to the cinema for the 2002 film Pammal K. Sambandam.
 The 2011 film Siruthai has a scene in which Tamannaah shows her navel to Karthi for arousing him because the character of Karthi has a belly fetish.

 In his review of Isai (2015), film critic Baradwaj Rangan stated that "Sulagna brings to mind the heroines of a certain era who were chosen not because they had beautiful eyes or a bewitching smile but because of the quiver-quotient of their navel when confronted by a close-up."
 Film critic Sudhir Srinivasan wrote in a review for the 2016 film Aranmanai 2, "The emphasis is not so much on making a horror story that is novel, than it is on fixating on the heroine's navel."